firebrandmedia/gbradhopkins.com/_posts/2016-11-04-switching-to-jekyll-from-ee.md

 I then dropped the files in my _posts directory, rebuilt my site and pushed the changes to my Github account.

+## One More Thing…

+Remember to run `jekyll build` after you make changes to your site.
+Whether it be a post, config file, css file… whatever.
+This command rebuilds your site and all changes are made and regenerated to the static site files found in the _site directory.

+Remember, `jekyll build` and the push the site to Git, your server… wherever.

 ## Links of note

 - [Exporting entries from EECMS to an HTML file](https://expressionengine.stackexchange.com/questions/515/what-is-the-best-method-for-exporting-channel-entries-as-a-spreadsheet)